The CCG's Governing Body brings together experienced clinicians and managers with knowledge of a range of healthcare environments.

 Dr Sikdar is passionate about ensuring high quality, patient-centred, modern general practice remains at the cornerstone of local health care.

-In his role as East Locality Member Group Lead he strives to promote high quality primary, secondary and community services.
+In his role as LMG Chair for the East Locality he strives to promote high quality primary, secondary and community services.
 He is particularly interested in collaboration between local general practices to provide the best services to patients across the City.

 Independent Clinical Member Registered Nurse - Dr Jennifer Oates